azychen/Project-Starter/README.md

 > _**Why** did I decide on this project idea?_

-The idea that mathematics - a purely man-made and theoretical concept - can accurately explain real world phenomena astounds me.
-That's why I decided to create this program, exploring how these rules work to move things that we can see.
+I thought that it was a challenging task to translate theoretical concepts I learned from other classes into concrete code which can accurately explain real-world phenomena, particularly that of momentum.
+Not only will this help me gain a deeper understanding of these concepts, but will also allow me to practice object-oriented programming techniques to solve problems.

 <!-- OUTLINE -->